Land's End to John O'Groats with Sean Conway

 We provide you with maps and GPX files which will take you from hotel to hotel.
 You must have your own GPS unit.

-- Start location – Land’s End (first night at the Premier Inn, Penzance)
+• Start location – Land’s End (first night at a Hotel in Penzance)

 You're in safe hands